webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 	1 * 4 = 4 (The number of physical CPU cores)

-With the above example, the recommended value for `-p` and `-b` option becomes 4 / 2 = 2.
+With the above example, the recommended value for `-p` and `-b` options becomes 4 / 2 = 2.

 {{< note >}}
-We recommend to use the value under two-thirds of the number of CPU cores.
+We recommend you use the value under two-thirds of the number of CPU cores.
 {{< /note >}}

 {{< caution >}}
 Omitting `-p` and `-b` options are equivalent to using `-p 0 -b 0`, which forces the build to use all CPU cores.
-This might cause an unexpected behavior or a build failure.
+This might cause unexpected behaviors or a build failure.
 {{< /caution >}}

-## Appendix B. Build Time test
+## Appendix B. Build Time Test

 This section describes the actual build time of webOS OSE using our build machine.